-V. RULE 22 Trust Holdings and Distributions
+R. RULE 18 Trust Principal, Income, and Distributions

-Property held by a trustee for the benefit of a spouse is not owned by a spouse, and cannot be marital property.
+Property held by a trustee for the benefit of a spouse is not owned by the spouse, and cannot be marital property.
 However, where the spouse/beneficiary has an unconditional right to have the property free of trust, then the property is treated as if it is owned by the spouse, even though still in the hands of the trustee.
-Where the spouse is both settlor and beneficiary of the trust, the income of the trust property is likely community income.
-Where the trust is established by gift or will, case law is conflicting as to whether trust distributions are separate or community property.
+Where the spouse is both settlor and beneficiary of the trust, property held by the trustee is not protected from the claims of creditors of the settlor-beneficiary, and the income of the trust property may be community property.
+Where the trust is established by gift or by a last will and testament, distributions of principal are considered to be separate property, but the case law is unclear as to whether distributions of trust income are separate or community property.49